Ryo-Kobayashi-95/Online-Banking-System/README.md

 ![Alt Text](https://media.giphy.com/media/SCqhvk3Hr5EUmHRNpH/giphy.gif)

 - Access an existing account through the login procedure
-- Deposit funds into either their checking or savings account
+- Deposit funds into either their chequing or saving account
-- Withdraw funds exclusively from their checking account
+- Withdraw funds exclusively from their chequing account
-- Review the balances associated with both their checking and savings accounts
+- Review the balances associated with both their chequing and saving accounts
 - Delve into a comprehensive transaction history overview